 Students with clinical activities or who are located in any patient-care facility must be immunized each year during the fall season with the current influenza vaccine.

-All students are encouraged to obtain annual influenza vaccinations in order to help prevent large-scale outbreaks on campus and to keep absenteeism due to influenza at a minimum.
+All students, including non-clinical students, are encouraged to obtain annual influenza vaccinations in order to help prevent large-scale outbreaks on campus and to keep absenteeism due to influenza at a minimum.